psrdotcom/api-best-practices/README.md

    - InventoryItem: Schema for inventory item
    - ShippingDetails: Schema for shipping details
    - CompleteProduct: Schema for a complete product (allOf BaseProduct, InventoryItem, ShippingDetails)
-   - Item: Schema for an item
+   - OffsetItem: Schema for an offset item
+   - CursorItem: Schema for a cursor item
    - PaginatedResponse: Schema for paginated response
    - ResponseVerbosity: Enum for response verbosity levels (minimum, regular, extended)
    - LaptopBase: Base schema for a laptop